Sotheby's International Realty

 Lamy

-South of Santa Fe, a 20-minute drive leads to the small community of Lamy, which carries the echoes of New Mexico’s railroad past.
+South of Santa Fe, a 20-minute drive south of Santa Fe leads to the small community of Lamy, which carries the echoes of New Mexico’s railroad past.
 For generations, its depot has welcomed travelers crossing the Southwest—a living relic of the days when steel rails first linked the region to the rest of the country.
 Today, Amtrak’s Southwest Chief still whistle-stops daily on its route between Chicago and Los Angeles.
 The town takes its name from Archbishop Jean-Baptiste Lamy and stands on the historic 18th-century Spanish Land Grant that also bears his name.

 Galisteo